ChrisAbdo/abdos.cloud/README.md

 # abdos.cloud Website Deployment

-This repository contains the necessary files to deploy a static HTML website to abdos.cloud using Docker and Nginx.
+This repository contains the necessary files to deploy a static HTML website to abdos.cloud using Docker and Traefik.

 ## Deployment Instructions

 ### Prerequisites
 - SSH access to your server
 - Docker and Docker Compose installed on the server
+- Traefik proxy already set up and running on the server

 ### Deployment Steps